 Petrol and diesel price hiked again after a two days, touches new all-time high

-Petrol and diesel price hiked again after a two days, touches new all-time high2 min read .
-Updated: 14 Oct 2021, 10:27 AM IST
+Petrol and diesel price hiked again after a two days, touches new all-time high

-There was a two-day breather for people as petrol and diesel prices remained stable after recent spate in hikes which has taken the price of both fuel to an all-time high across India.

-After a gap of two days, the oil companies have once again hiked prices of petrol and diesel today.
-Both fuel prices received a steep hike of around 35 paise per litre on Thursday.

 Petrol price today in Delhi will cost ₹104.79 a litre while diesel price today has reached ₹93.52 per litre.